 Book a room at the Edgbaston Park Hotel and Conference Centre, and you’ll find that characteristic warm welcome waiting for you – and so much more.

 innovative, original, ambitious

-Edgbaston Park Hotel and Conference Centre is part of the University of Birmingham.
-This leading global university has always been a pioneer: founded in 1900, it was the UK’s first civic university, welcoming students regardless of their social or religious background.
+Edgbaston Park Hotel and Conference Centre is part of the University of Birmingham Group.
+The University of Birmingham, one of the world’s top 100 institutions, has always been a pioneer: founded in 1900, it was the UK’s first civic university, welcoming students regardless of their social or religious background.
 Today, it continues to make important things happen.
 It’s a vibrant community which thrives on being innovative, original and ambitious – values we’re proud to share here at the hotel.

-As befits its global intellectual standing and diverse international community, the university provides visitors with an inspiring place to meet and stay, in a quiet spot on the edge of campus.
+As befits the diverse international community of Edgbaston, the hotel provides visitors with an inspiring place to meet and stay, in a quiet spot on the edge of campus.

 Conveniently located just two miles from Birmingham city centre, it’s only a six-minute train journey from Birmingham New Street to University station.
 It’s then a 15-minute stroll to the hotel through leafy Edgbaston, or a short hop for you and your luggage on our free shuttle bus service.
 If you’re driving, you’ll find limited free car parking on site, or at the multi-storey car park just around the corner.